Nelson-Gon/nelson-gon.github.io/content/about.md

 Outside class, Nelson continually seeks ways of advancing his programming skills and knowledge.
 To do this, Nelson contributes frequently to the `R` tag on [StackOverflow](https://stackoverflow.com/users/10323798/nelsongon) where he has learnt a lot from some of the very best R programmers.
 Nelson has been lucky enough to contribute a few open source packages and would love to hear from you about his work.
 You can find some of his work [here](https://github.com/Nelson-Gon/).
 While he has spent a lot of time learning `R`, Nelson loves exploring and is currently learning as much `python` and `bash` as possible.

 To contact Nelson about any of his work or provide research/internship opportunities, please reach out to him using any one of the links above.
-Alternatively, you can email him using the by running this one liner in a Terminal(Git Bash on Windows):
+Alternatively, you can email him by running this one liner in a Terminal or Git Bash on Windows:

 `echo tbamnongb@ubgznvy.pbz | tr a-zA-Z n-za-mN-ZA-M`